mstorsjo/llvm-mingw/README.md

   at the moment.
 - The C++ exception unwinding in libunwind uses APIs that aren't available in the UWP/WinRT API subset.
-- The windres wrapper requires a copy of a normal GNU binutils windres, see above for more details.
+- The windres replacement, llvm-rc, isn't very mature and doesn't support everything that GNU windres does.
+Additionally, some part of the preprocessing is currently implemented in shell script, making it a bit slow.

 Additionally, one may run into other minor differences between GCC and clang.